learnaiwithrafa

 The four moves on one real prompt

-Watch what the moves do to an actual support-reply agent.
+Watch the levers do their job on an actual support-reply agent.
 Before — everything, just in case:

 [full 12-page product manual pasted]